movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 op_sel_hi
 ~~~~~~~~~

-Selects the low [15:0] or high [31:16] operand bits as input to the operation,
+Selects the low [15:0] or high [31:16] operand bits as input to the operation
 which results in the upper-half of the destination.
-By default, high 16 bits are used for all operands.
+By default, high bits are used for all operands.

 The number of values specified by the *op_sel_hi* modifier must match the number of source
 operands.
-The first value controls src0, the second value controls src1 and so on.
+First value controls src0, second value controls src1 and so on.

 The value 0 selects the low bits, while 1 selects the high bits.